maxecution/discord-nox-bot/README.md

 A Discord bot project built to manage and automate server interactions, with an initial focus on slash command handling and stable production deployment.
 The current implementation focuses on Discord connectivity, command registration, event handling, and a small HTTP service for uptime and health checks.

 This repository represents the foundation for a larger bot system.
-Future development will introduce Supabase-backed persistence and more advanced moderation and automation features.
+The current implementation includes Supabase-backed persistence for voice channel subscriptions, cooldown logic, and quiet-hour enforcement.
+Future development will introduce more advanced moderation and automation features.

 ---